TypNull/Requests/README.md

 [![NuGet](https://img.shields.io/nuget/vpre/Shard.Requests)](https://www.nuget.org/packages/Shard.Requests) [![Downloads](https://img.shields.io/nuget/dt/Shard.Requests)](https://www.nuget.org/packages/Shard.Requests) [![License](https://img.shields.io/github/license/TypNull/requests.svg)](https://github.com/TypNull/requests/blob/master/LICENSE) ![Maintainability](https://img.shields.io/badge/Maintainability%20Index-86%25-brightgreen)
 # Requests

-Requests is a software library for C# .NET 6 that enables handling of requests in a parallel asynchronous state as Request objects.
-The library utilizes a priority channel to efficiently and systematically handle requests.
+## 🌟 What Is Requests?

+**Requests** is library for C# .NET 6; it's your trusty sidekick in the world of handling requests.
+Imagine a friendly companion that takes care of your requests, ensuring they're processed efficiently and systematically.
+Whether you're dealing with HTTP requests or tackling CPU-intensive tasks like directory searching.

+## 🚀 Why Choose Requests?

-The priority channel ensures that high-priority requests are processed before low-priority requests.
+- **Priority Magic**: Our priority channel ensures that high-priority requests get the VIP treatment—they're processed before the rest.
+No more waiting in line!
-This library is versatile and can be used for HTTP requests or other CPU-intensive tasks such as directory searching.

-It has been specifically designed to be flexible and customizable, allowing developers to tailor the library to their specific needs.
-Requests is an efficient and organized solution that simplifies the process of handling requests in C# .NET 6-based applications.
+- **Flexibility at Its Best**: Requests is designed to be as flexible as possible.
+Customize it to fit your specific needs, whatever you're building.
+- **Parallel Asynchronous Awesomeness**: Handle requests in parallel, like a symphony of asynchronous harmony. 🎶

-## Installation
+## 📦 Installation

+Getting started with **Requests** is a breeze:
-You can install Requests by searching for "Requests" in the NuGet Package Manager.
+1. Open your NuGet Package Manager.
+2. Search for "Shard.Requests"
+3. Install it.
+Voilà! 🎉

  - [Nuget](https://www.nuget.org/packages/Shard.Requests)
  - [GitHub](https://github.com/TypNull/Requests)

 ## Usage

-To utilize the **Requests** library in C#, begin by importing it:
+To utilize the Requests library in C#, begin by importing it:

 ```csharp
 using Shard.Requests;
 ```

 Next, instantiate a `Request` object, and it will automatically be included in the `RequestHandler`.
 If a request encounters an error, the `RequestHandler` will automatically retry the request based on the specified retry settings.
-For additional information, refer to the Requests [Wiki](https://github.com/TypNull/Requests/wiki/).

 ## Classes